devdeliw/website/content/qiskit/04_Quantum_Teleportation.md

 ![](/81.png)

-Before moving on -- make sure you *understand* the code.
-Optimally, you should try to build it yourself based on what we learned about the protocol.
-But just understanding it is fine for now.
-(I will test you at the end).
+Before we proceed further, it's crucial to have a solid understanding of the code we've discussed.
+While it's ideal if you can try building it yourself based on what we've learned, simply comprehending it is a good start.
+I'll test your understanding later.

-This circuit includes the `barrier()` function I hinted on a little earlier.
-It also includes the `if_test` functions (just an `if a == 1` python statement essentially).
+The circuit we're discussing includes the `barrier()` function I mentioned earlier, along with `if_test` functions, which essentially check if a condition `a == 1` is met.

 The circuit first initializes $(A, B)$ to be in the $|\phi^+\rangle$ state.
-This is just to entangle the qubits *for* the protocol and is not a part of the protocol itself.
+This entanglement step is crucial for the protocol but isn't part of the actual teleportation protocol.

 ### Testing Teleportation

 Even though the math works you probably are still confused and skeptical.
 Me too.
 Let's actually test that the protocol we programmed works.

-To ensure I am not bullshitting with a pre-set qubit I *know* works, we will apply a randomly generated single-qubit gate to the initialized $|0\rangle$ state of $Q$ to obtain a **randomized** statevector $Q$ -- the statevector we wish to teleport into $B$.
+To validate our protocol, let's apply a randomly generated single-qubit gate to the initialized $|0\rangle$ state of $Q$, creating a *randomized* statevector $Q$.
+This new randomized state is the state we aim to teleport into $B$.

-After the protocol finishes, we can afterwards apply the inverse of the random gate we originally implemented on $B$.
-If $B$ becomes the $|0\rangle$ state -- the protocol works (i.e. $B$ became the randomized $Q$).
-Double check everything I just said makes sense.
+After running the protocol, we'll reverse the random gate applied to $B$.
+If $B$ returns to the $|0\rangle$ state, it confirms that the protocol has worked together, meaning $B$ held the randomized $Q$.

-Let's generate the random unitary gate we wish to use to randomize $Q$.
+Now, let's proceed to generate the random unitary gate needed to randomize $Q$.

 ```python
 random_gate = UGate(